hellowhorl/whorl-client/README.md

 - The sequence of operations matters: ensure you have all items before starting the engine.

 By following these steps, you can confirm that the whorl-client functions as intended!

+# Commands
+This section explains the function of different commands along with their inputs.

+- `who` : This command tells the user who is active in the world.
+To run: `who`.
+- `talk` : This command talks to an object and allows the user to access an open AI chat bot.
+To run: `talk`.
+- `look` : This command takes as input the name of an object and it returns a string that will tell you what the object looks like.
+To run: `look ObjectName`.
+- `presence` : This command allows the program to know that the user is in the file system.
+To run: `presence`.
+- `inventory` : This command will pull up all the items in the user's inventory.
+If there are no inventory items the table will just appear to be blank.
+To run: `inventory`.
+- `get` : A user will use this command to pick up an object that they find and add it to the inventory.
+To run: `get File.py` and it will then add File.py to the inventory.
+- `use` : This command will tell the user if the inventory item has a use or not.
+To run: `use ItemInInventory`.
+- `give` : This command allows transfer of objects between users.
+The format of this command is `give ItemInInventory username`.
+- `info` : This command will give info about an item in your inventory.
+You can only view the info of an item that is already in your inventory.
+To run: `info ItemInInventory`.
+- `drop` : This command removes an item from your inventory.
+To run: `drop ItemInInventory`.
+It will give you an output of a dictionary to show it is working.